budgefeeney/amixtureofmusings/posts/2016-01-24-getting-started-with-haskell.md

 * For **validation** [validate-input](https://hackage.haskell.org/package/validate-input) is easy to get up and running, but [validation](https://hackage.haskell.org/package/validation) is much more fully featured.

-* For **Extract-Transform-Load (ETL)** jobs use the [conduit](https://hackage.haskell.org/package/conduit) package
+* For **Extract-Transform-Load (ETL)** jobs use the [conduit](https://hackage.haskell.org/package/conduit) package.

-* For **error handling** most beginners use `Either`, but you should use the more abstract [errors](https://hackage.haskell.org/package/errors) approach instead.
+* For **error handling** most beginners use `Either`, but some recommend the more abstract [errors](https://hackage.haskell.org/package/errors) approach instead.
 There is a [tutorial on the errors package here](http://www.haskellforall.com/2012/07/errors-10-simplified-error-handling.html), and a roundup of all the other approaches people have previously tried [here](http://blog.ezyang.com/2011/08/8-ways-to-report-errors-in-haskell-revisited/)

 * For **concurrency** there are many options, so the best advice is to read [this section on concurrency](http://dev.stephendiehl.com/hask/#concurrency) from [What I wish I knew when learning Haskell](http://dev.stephendiehl.com/hask/).
 In general usage, you'll probably find the [async library](https://hackage.haskell.org/package/async) the easiest to use.
 There's an [example here](http://dev.stephendiehl.com/hask/#async) and a short [tutorial here](https://ocharles.org.uk/blog/posts/2013-12-13-24-days-of-hackage-async.html).